 There are many tips for avoiding dosa sticking to pan like oiling the dosa pan or tawa overnight and just before using wiping with a cloth and applying a fresh coating of oil.
 Gingerly oil is said to be the best for dosa making but ghee is just as good.

 One of the most effective ways of avoiding dosa sticking to pan is by using an egg.
 Surprised!
 Yes it is true.
 Beat an egg without any salt and make an omelette in another frying pan using just a little oil.
 Before the omelette cooks fully take it off from the pan and put it in the centre of square piece of cloth and make it into a pouch by lifting the sides of the cloth and with the omelette like a ball in the centre of the cloth tie a string on top to form a tight pouch.
 Use this omelette pouch to rub the hot pan like you are applying oil to the pan just before frying the dosa.
 The dosa now comes out of the pan without sticking to it.
 You need to do it for one or two days only, after that the pan becomes seasoned and dosas will not stick to the pan or tawa.

-Your best source to buy Indian Mixer Grinder or Wet Grinder in India, Canada, UK or USA
+Best way to buy Indian Mixer Grinder in India, Australia, Canada, UK or USA

 Please find below links to the Amazon online store in your country.
 Amazon is usually your best place to buy Indian Mixer Grinders because not only are they very competitively priced but you also have the assurance of service, and in the worst case, even return for a refund in case you are not satisfied.